Chris DeLorenzo | Photographer + Director

 I couldn’t stand high school, where we were pushed so meaninglessly to choose a college before knowing what our passions really were.
 The classes that actually fascinated me were chosen at random and I didn’t get into Photo 101 my freshman year.
 Instead of waiting to learn about the basics of the darkroom, I befriended the photo teacher, asked to borrow his large format 4x5 personal camera and taught myself the rest.
 A Mark Twain quote can sum this up best, “I never let my schooling get in the way of my education.”
 I attended a college in Los Angeles for a single semester before dropping out to pursue internships and assisting for a year where I learned more in those 12 months than I ever thought possible.
 Soon after, I realized again that I had the itch to learn the rest on my own.

 I am absolutely fascinated by this planet because I was fascinated by just a small state in America.
 If there was this much to see, to feel, I had to explore the rest of the planet.
 My work is a culmination of seeing this world and feeling all things new to me to then share with you.
-I currently live in New Jersey with a few too many cameras and a usually muddy ’98 Toyota Land Cruiser.
+I currently live in Florida with a few too many cameras and a usually muddy Ford truck.
 My time is split, often barefoot, for work and play between California, New York and the backwoods of the southeastern U.S.